Give Us a Call 309-634-1983

 Participation & Training

 Our vision for independent living is the basis of our organization.
-We believe that the grace and mercy of God is freely given to people through accepting to follow Jesus Christ at any cost.
+We believe that the grace and mercy of God are freely given to people through accepting to follow Jesus Christ at any cost.
 Therefore, our Solid Foundation Training is made up of services that every resident will participate in.
 As a Christian shelter, we include the following:

 • Attending Sunday services at Bethany Community Church on Five Points at Washington (27265 Dutch Lane, Washington IL 61571)